surtlab/How_to_recreate_published_figures/Megaplasmid_mSphere_Recreate_Figs/Fig2.md

 ```
 **Step 3: Create the Plot Data Order**

 This step does a couple of different things at once.
 First, note the `%>%` function which acts as a pipe between commands.
-Then I'm using 'mutate' to reorder the data on the x-axis.
-Then I'm loading the data into ggplot.
-Them I'm adding the boxplot (adding this before points so that it is behind points.

-*also important to note that if you are copy/pasting the lines below that the '+' cannot be on a new line or the code will not work*
+Then I'm using 'mutate' to rename a couple of different variable sets.
+The first is the `Treatment` variable, which will end up being in the legend.
+The second is the `Genomic_Background` variable, which I use to group the strains into genomic backgrounds and then plot each as different graphs.

 ```
 q<-Fig2_data %>% mutate(Treatment=recode(Treatment,'wt'="-pMP",'pMP'="+pMP")) %>% mutate(Genomic_Background=recode(Genomic_Background,'P. stutzeri DBL880'="P.stutzeri 28a69",'P. stutzeri DAB282'="P.stutzeri JM300",'P. fluorescens DBL163'="P.fluorescens Pf0-1",'P. stutzeri DBL883'="P.stutzeri 28a72",'P. stutzeri DBL885'="P.stutzeri 28a63",'P. syringae DAB462'="P.syringae Pla8007"))